Vermont is a breathtakingly beautiful state with lush forests and stunning mountain vistas.

 This butterfly can be found in wooded areas and along stream banks in Vermont, typically from mid-April to late May.

 The Dreamy Duskywing feeds on tree sap, nectar, and, occasionally, rotting fruit.
-And the best part is one of the few butterflies that does not rely on flower nectar as a food source.
+The best part is that it is one of the few butterflies that does not rely on flower nectar as a food source.

-To tell the fact, It obtains most of its nutrients from tree sap.
-It is also known for its unique flight pattern.
+It obtains most of its nutrients from tree sap and is also known for its unique flight pattern.

 It flies in short bursts rather than continuously, making it easy to spot as it moves from tree to tree.
 Watch for the Dreamy Duskywing on your next nature hike in Vermont!